Managing your symptoms when you're dying

 Caring for a confused person

-To help a confused person it could help to talk quietly and reassuringly.
-You could hold their hand when you are talking.
+- To help a confused person, it could help to talk quietly and reassuringly.
+For example, you could hold their hand when you are talking.

 Being very restless